 - Travel Apps: API connects data from airlines, hotels, and other transportation services so users can book in one app.

-Importance of fire in the business world
+The Importance of APIs in the Business World

 For companies, the use of APIs can be a differentiator between competitive and lagging products.
 APIs enable businesses to develop digital services faster, integrate third-party technologies, and improve collaboration with partners.